 What to Expect During the Exam

-During the contact lens exam, several tests will be conducted beyond a regular eye checkup.
-These include measuring the size and shape of your cornea, assessing tear production, and evaluating overall eye health.
-These tests are essential to ensure that contact lenses are suitable for you and that they will be comfortable to wear (source).
+During the contact lens exam, several tests are conducted beyond a regular eye checkup.
+These include measuring the size and shape of your cornea, assessing tear production, and evaluating overall eye health to ensure comfortable contact lens wear (source).
+It’s beneficial to make a list of questions or concerns before the exam.
+This preparation helps ensure that all queries are addressed, and it allows the eye doctor to tailor the contact lens prescription to your lifestyle and needs (source).

 Post-Exam Considerations

-Why You Should Learn More About Contact Lens Eye Exams Today
+Why You Should Learn More About Contact Lens Exams Today